See more articles

 • At the peak, users were generating an estimated 6,700 sexually suggestive images per hour — 84 times the combined output of the top 5 dedicated deepfake websites

-The fallout has been severe and global:
+The fallout was severe and global:

 • Malaysia and Indonesia became the first countries to ban Grok outright (Indonesia later lifted its ban after xAI committed to safety measures)